An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 5- Easy to Use and Store

 Another big selling point of adhesive spray is that it is effortless to use – simply point and spray onto the desired surface.
+And you are ready to attach two objects.

-It’s also easy to store since it comes in a canister that can be kept in a cupboard or drawer until needed.
+The adhesive is also easy to store since it comes in a canister that can be kept in a cupboard or drawer until needed.

 6- Waterproof and Heat Resistant